5 Ways to Power Boost Your Breast Milk

 One of the most important contributors to baby’s brain development is DHA, an omega-3 fatty acid found predominantly in our brain and eyes.
 This crucial building block for the growth of neural and vision cells is especially important during the first two years of baby’s life, when the brain is undergoing major changes.
 While DHA is naturally occurring in breast milk, moms can up the amount available to baby by consuming more in their daily diet.
 Fish, especially salmon, is the best source, but for the highest concentration of DHA, be sure to buy wild, not farm-raised.
-If you’re not a seafood fan, you can simply take a supplement.
+If you’re not a seafood fan, you can chat with your doctor about taking a supplement.
 Shoot for 200 to 300 milligrams per day.

 Yes, your breast milk contains everything baby needs to grow and thrive, but new research suggests modern infants might be missing key gut bacteria needed to digest some of its nutrients.
 Ongoing research from the University of California shows that many babies lack B. infantis, good bacteria in the gut that helps digest breast milk and protects baby from potentially harmful bacteria that have been linked to colic, eczema, allergies and obesity down the road.
-Evivo™ is the only baby probiotic clinically proven to restore B. infantis and help create a protective environment in the digestive system.
-This also contributes to baby’s metabolism and immune system, building the foundation for good health that can last a lifetime.
+Certain baby probiotics, which you can add to your expressed milk, may help create a protective environment in the digestive system and contribute to baby’s metabolism and immune system, building the foundation for good health that can last a lifetime.

-Possibly the most foolproof way to increase your milk supply is to feed or pump as often as you can: every two to three hours for baby’s first few weeks.
-This can be tricky if you’re dealing with a sleepy infant who often snoozes through feeding time, but it’s important early on to fully wake baby whenever it’s time to eat.
+Possibly the most foolproof way to increase your milk supply is to feed or pump as often as you can: every two to three hours for baby’s first few weeks, based on your child’s feeding cues.
 If you need more help boosting supply, consider power pumping.
 This practice of spending an hour a day pumping in short bursts (pump 20 minutes, then rest 10 minutes, pump 10, rest 10, etc.) can signal the body to produce more milk and help jump-start your supply if it starts to dwindle.

-For the first six months, you are baby’s sole source of hydration.
+For the first six months of baby’s life, you are their sole source of hydration.
 Since infants younger than 6 months old shouldn’t drink water, you’ll need to be drinking plenty for both of you.
 This is especially crucial since your body needs water to keep producing milk.
 So what’s the magic number of ounces?
 The amount you need can really vary depending on weather, diet or exercise.
 You should naturally become more thirsty while nursing, so pay attention to your thirst (even when you’re busy with baby), and keep a glass ready and waiting near the spot where you breastfeed every day.